No shell? No problem.

 debux ui

-/ filter the current listleft / right or tab cycle sources; d, k, y jump to Docker, Kubernetes and History1-3 still work as optional source shortcutsenter drill into source/context/namespace lists or open a selected targetb go back in Kubernetes navigations search pods across the selected namespace when the initial pod list is too larget open externally only when DEBUX_TERMINAL is explicitly configuredr reload the current viewf, c, v, o, p, i toggle fresh, copy mode, volumes, read-only volumes, profile and pull policys from the pod view to search the whole namespace by substring.
+/ filter the current listtab / shift+tab cycle between the Docker, Kubernetes and History sources1 / 2 / 3 jump straight to Docker, Kubernetes or Historyenter drill into source/context/namespace lists or open a selected targetb or esc go back in Kubernetes navigation (esc first clears an active filter)s search pods across the selected namespace when the initial pod list is too larget open externally only when DEBUX_TERMINAL is explicitly configuredr reload the current viewf, c, v, o, p, i toggle fresh, copy mode, volumes, read-only volumes, profile and pull policys from the pod view to search the whole namespace by substring.

 enter always uses the current terminal and returns to the TUI when the shell exits.
 The optional t shortcut is disabled unless you explicitly set DEBUX_TERMINAL.